 Admonish your children to speak to one another as friends.
 Advise them to plead and challenge one another as friends.

 We cannot control other people.
 However, we can pray for them.
 More importantly, we can model for them.
-Be a sibling, not a parent – that is your right relationship.

 The boy.
 The youngest.
 He has added his own transformation to the phrase.
 “You are not the daddy!” – He argued with me one day.
 No, I am not, son, but trust me – I have Daddy’s authority to tell you what to do.